Your Texas Family Law Attorney

 When it comes to receiving alimony, the dependent ex-spouse should be aware that there are certain factors that can change how much they get or if they continue to get anything at all.
 Some of these factors are:

 Cohabitation.
 The alimony recipient does not remarry but starts cohabitating with another partner.
 When this is the case, any number of things can occur.
 The court may determine that if the dependent ex-spouse cohabitates with someone else, their alimony should be reduced or even terminated completely.
-As an Arlington, Texas family lawyer can explain, this may happen if the cohabitation truly decreases their need for this spousal support.
+This may happen if the cohabitation truly decreases their need for this spousal support.
 In other states, however, a court may determine that alimony gets cut off when you cohabitate regardless of whether there is an economic need.
 Finally, other states have court systems where cohabitation simply does not affect the dependent ex-spouse and they will continue receiving alimony.

 Understanding the Divorce Timeline